 Your Honda or other property can be damaged if you don't follow instructions.

 This section gives you important information about occupant protection.
 It shows how to use seat belts properly.
-It explains the Supplemental Restraint System that is standard in all U.S. models.
+It explains the Supplemental Restraint System.
 And it gives useful information about how to protect infants and children in your car.